How to Remove a Sink Stopper in 9 Easy Steps

 Photo: devenorr / Adobe Stock

-Twist-and-pull sink stoppers are designed for easy manual removal, especially since sometimes you have to retrieve items that fell down the drain.
+Twist-and-pull sink stoppers are designed for easy manual removal, especially since sometimes you have to retrieve items that fall down the drain.
 Try gripping the top of the stopper, lifting gently and twisting.
 If it comes out, you can move on to step seven.
 If it doesn’t easily lift from the drain, avoid pulling too hard since you could damage the mechanism and make it harder to remove.

-And if you were overzealous in trying to remove your sink stopper, a local faucet repair professional can help you repair several sink issues at once, like replacing old or broken sink stoppers and fixing leaky faucets.
+And if you were overzealous in trying to remove your sink stopper, a local sink repair professional can help you repair several sink issues at once, like replacing old or broken sink stoppers and fixing leaky faucets.

 2. Clear Items From Under the Sink